-We still keep Assumption \ref{conv: appendix}, then we show the assumption inevitably happens.
-Keep in mind that the signs of positive and negative, say, $\natural,\sharp\in \{\pm1\}$, have to be taken into consideration after transformations on $\Pi$ through the super Weyl groups.
+We still keep Assumption \ref{conv: appendix}, then we show the assumption {always holds ture.} Keep in mind that the signs of positive and negative, say, $\natural,\sharp\in \{\pm1\}$, have to be taken into consideration after transformations {of $\Pi$ through the super Weyl group.}

 \begin{lemma} Let $\ggg=\mathfrak{spo}(2m|2n+1)$ with $n\geq1$. \begin{itemize} \item[(1)] Consider $n>1$.
-Suppose $\Pi_0=\{\theta_1,\ldots, \theta_k, \theta_{k+1},\ldots, \theta_{N}\}$ is of the form (\ref{eq: general fs form})${}_\clubsuit$ which is
+Suppose $\Pi_1=\{\theta_1,\ldots, \theta_k, \theta_{k+1},\ldots, \theta_{N}\}$ is of the form (\ref{eq: general fs form})${}_\clubsuit$ which is

-and $\Pi_1=\widehat r_{\theta}(\Pi_0)$ is the transformation of $\Pi_0$ under a super simple reflection $\widehat r_{\theta}\in \textsf{S}_{\widetilde \Pi}$ (see Proposition \ref{prop: gen system} for notations).
-Then $\Pi_1$ is also of the form (\ref{eq: general fs form})${}_\clubsuit$. \item[(2)] Consider $n=1$.
-Suppose $\Pi_0=\{\theta_1,\ldots, \theta_k, \theta_{k+1},\ldots, \theta_{N}\}$ is of the form (\ref{eq: general fs form})${}_\spadesuit$ which is \begin{itemize} \item[$\spadesuit$] \qquad (\ref{eq: general fs form}) but with modification $\sharp_{m+n}=0$ while the sequence $(i_1i_2\cdots i_{m+n-1} i_{m+n+1})$ is a permutation of the sequence $(\bar1\overline2\cdots\overline{m}12\cdots n)$, \end{itemize} and $\Pi_1=\widehat r_{\theta}(\Pi_0)$ is the transformation of $\Pi_0$ under a super simple reflection $\widehat r_{\theta}\in \textsf{S}_{\widetilde \Pi}$.
-Then $\Pi_1$ is also of the form (\ref{eq: general fs form})${}_\spadesuit$. \end{itemize} \end{lemma}
+and $\Pi'_1=\widehat r_{\theta}(\Pi_1)$ is the transformation of $\Pi_0$ under a super simple reflection $\widehat r_{\theta}\in \textsf{S}_{\widetilde \Pi}$ (see Proposition \ref{prop: gen system} for notations).
+Then $\Pi'_1$ is also of the form (\ref{eq: general fs form})${}_\clubsuit$. \item[(2)] Consider $n=1$.
+Suppose $\Pi_1=\{\theta_1,\ldots, \theta_k, \theta_{k+1},\ldots, \theta_{N}\}$ is of the form (\ref{eq: general fs form})${}_\spadesuit$ which is \begin{itemize} \item[$\spadesuit$] \qquad (\ref{eq: general fs form}) but with modification $\sharp_{m+n}=0$ while the sequence $(i_1i_2\cdots i_{m+n-1} i_{m+n+1})$ is a permutation of the sequence $(\bar1\overline2\cdots\overline{m}12\cdots n)$, \end{itemize} and $\Pi'_1=\widehat r_{\theta}(\Pi_1)$ is the transformation of $\Pi_0$ under a super simple reflection $\widehat r_{\theta}\in \textsf{S}_{\widetilde \Pi}$.
+Then $\Pi'_1$ is also of the form (\ref{eq: general fs form})${}_\spadesuit$. \end{itemize} \end{lemma}

 \begin{remark} Before giving the proof, we make some necessary explanations on the forms (\ref{eq: general fs form})${}_\clubsuit$ and (\ref{eq: general fs form})${}_\spadesuit$.
 Recall that $\ggg=\mathfrak{spo}(2m|3)$ admits the standard fundamental system